mdn/content/files/en-us/learn/html/introduction_to_html/html_text_fundamentals/index.md

 ## Test your skills!

 You've reached the end of this article, but can you remember the most important information?
-You can find some further tests to verify that you've retained this information before you move on—see [Test your skills: HTML text basics](/en-US/docs/Learn/HTML/Introduction_to_HTML/Test_your_skills:_HTML_text_basics).
+You can find some further tests to verify that you've retained this information before you move on — see [Test your skills: HTML text basics](/en-US/docs/Learn/HTML/Introduction_to_HTML/Test_your_skills:_HTML_text_basics).

 ## Summary